 The Department strongly recommends both majors and minors to complete some of their coursework abroad in the junior or senior year.
 The University maintains exchange programs during the academic year and in the summer in Montpellier, France; Tübingen, Germany; Rome, Italy; Krakow, Poland; and St. Petersburg, Russia.
 There are several other programs in Germany, Poland, and Russia sponsored by other SUNY colleges and universities.
 See the Special Academic Opportunities chapter in this Bulletin and the Study Abroad Office for further details.

 European Studies (EUR)

 Interdisciplinary Major and Minor in European Studies

 Department of European Languages, Literatures, and Cultures; College of Arts and Sciences

-Director of Undergraduate Studies and Coordinator of the Program: Timothy C. Westphalen
+Coordinator of the Program: Timothy Westphalen